On the Uniform Computational Content of Computability Theory: Introduction

-In this paper we start a new line of research with the aim to analyze the uniform computational content of theorems and properties of computability theory itself in the Weihrauch lattice.
-This is very much in the spirit of previous research by Simpson \cite{Sim09a}, Downey et al.\ \cite{DGJM11}, Jockusch and Lewis \cite{JL13} and others who have compared computability theoretic properties in the Medvedev lattice and, in fact, we can import results from there (see Lemma~\ref{lem:Medvedev}).
+In this paper we start a new line of research with the aim of analyzing the uniform computational content of theorems and properties of computability theory in the Weihrauch lattice.
+This is very much in the spirit of previous research by Simpson \cite{Sim09a}, Downey et al.\ \cite{DGJM11}, Jockusch and Lewis \cite{JL13} and others who have compared computability-theoretic properties in the Medvedev lattice and, in fact, we can import results from this setting (see Lemma~\ref{lem:Medvedev}).

-However, since we are using the higher degree of uniformity of the Weihrauch lattice, we can not only include computability properties in their fully relativized versions into our study, but also theorems of computability theory (in for all-exists form).
+However, the Weihrauch lattice allows a higher degree of uniformity than the Medvedev lattice in the sense that problems that depend on a parameter can be classified: the objects in the Weihrauch lattice are (multi-valued) functions on Baire space and not just subsets of Baire space.
+Hence, we can not only include computability properties in their fully relativized versions into our study but also theorems of computability theory (in for all-exists form).

-In this regard this paper can be seen as a continuation of the classification of the uniform computational content of theorems from analysis which has been started in \cite{GM09,Pau10,BG11,BG11a,BBP12,BGM12,BLP12a,BGH15a,DDH+16}.
+In this regard, this paper can be seen as a continuation of the classification of the uniform computational content of theorems from analysis, which has been started in \cite{GM09,Pau10,BG11,BG11a,BBP12,BGM12,BLP12a,BGH15a,DDH+16}.
 Theorems that have been classified in this context include, among others:

-\begin{enumerate} \item The Hahn-Banach Theorem \cite{GM09}, \item the Intermediate Value Theorem \cite{BG11a}, \item the (functional analytic) Baire Category Theorem \cite{BG11a}, \item the Banach Inverse Mapping Theorem \cite{BG11a}, \item the Bolzano-Weierstra\ss{} Theorem \cite{BGM12}, \item the Brouwer Fixed Point Theorem \cite{BLP12a}, \item the Nash Equilibria Existence Theorem \cite{Pau10}, \item the Radon-Nykodim Theorem \cite{HRW12}. \end{enumerate}
+\begin{enumerate} \item the Hahn-Banach theorem \cite{GM09}, \item the intermediate value theorem \cite{BG11a}, \item the (functional analytic) Baire category theorem \cite{BG11a}, \item the Banach inverse mapping theorem \cite{BG11a}, \item the Bolzano-Weierstra\ss{} theorem \cite{BGM12}, \item the Brouwer fixed point theorem \cite{BLP12a}, \item the Nash equilibria existence theorem \cite{Pau10}, \item the Radon-Nykodim theorem \cite{HRW12}. \end{enumerate}

-All these theorems have a certain combinatorial feature in common, they all compute binary choice, a property that we call {\em discriminative} in this paper.
+All these theorems have a certain computational property of combinatorial nature in common: they all compute binary choice---we call a theorem with this property {\em discriminative}.
 Mathematically speaking, this means that choice of the two point space $\C_2$ or, equivalent $\LLPO$, is Weihrauch reducible to the problem in question.